You love your dog, right? And you probably want to feed him the best food.

 Depending his activity level and body score (too fat/too thin), you may need to adjust the amount you feed.

-Puppies should also receive about 2 to 3 percent - not of their current weight, but rather of the ideal adult weight.
+Puppies should also receive about 2 to 3 percent - not of their current weight - but of their ideal adult weight.

 And don't worry about giving your dog the same exact amount every day.
 Just keep the amount close to the two to three percent of his weight.
 Bump it up a bit if he starts looking thin or cut back a little if he's getting pudgy.